Radi-N2: Tracking space radiation and its risks

-    An earlier version of the experiment, Radi-N, took place during Robert Thirsk's mission to the ISS in .
+An earlier version of the experiment, Radi-N, took place during Robert Thirsk's Expedition 20/21 mission to the ISS in .

-Radi-N2 began during Chris Hadfield's ISS mission in and is scheduled to conclude in .
+Radi-N2 began during Chris Hadfield's ISS Expedition 34/35 mission in and concluded in .

-With support from the CSA, Bubble Technology Industries of Chalk River, Ontario, designed the bubble monitors used in space and continues to manufacture them.
+With support from the CSA, Bubble Technology Industries of Chalk River, Ontario, designed and manufactured the bubble monitors used in space.

-The Radi-N2 study is a collaboration between the CSA and:
+The Radi-N2 study was a collaboration between the CSA and: